Power Cages / Squat Racks

 Also called squat racks.
 Much like a power rack, with the difference being that one side of the rack is fully open.
 Some models don't have safety...

 A power rack encloses the barbell on all sides, so that when you lose control and the barbell falls forward, backward or down, the rack will stop it...

 Two-piece stands that are meant to be portable and store easily.
 Not as safe as a power rack or half rack, but maybe more convenient.

-Attachments and add-ons for the power racks and half racks sold on this site.
+Attachments and add-ons for our power racks and half racks.

 Shipping Rates & Times

 Copyright © 2007-2014 Adamant Barbell / Design by: IDEAS